-Autonomy and Choice, Setting Selection Yes The choice for individual to receive services from St. Margaret's Mission was decided by member parents.
-They indicated individual did not have the cognitive ability to make decision on their own.
-Per parents individual has a personcentered plan that takes into account individuals needs and preferences.
-The staff interview reported parents N/A chose for individual to receive services from St. Margaret's Mission.
-Staff member agreed that individual served has a person-centered plan that is reflective of their personal needs and preference.
-Parents of individual served indicated individual has all the privacy they desire at this setting.
-Individual has own apartment that is attached to their private residence.
-Individual has own bedroom bathroom kitchenette, and laundry facility.
-Parents indicated since individual is non verbal member does not use the phone.
-There is a lock on the door, but parents mentioned individual is not able to lock due to her physical disability.
-All knock on individuals door before entering individuals private area.
-Parents feel this setting is physically N/A
+The choice for individual to receive N/A

+services from St. Margaret's Mission was

+decided by member parents.
+They

+indicated individual did not have the

+cognitive ability to make decision on their

+own.
+Per parents individual has a person-

+centered plan that takes into account

+Autonomy and Choice, Yes individuals needs and preferences.

+Setting Selection Tes

+The staff interview reported parents

+chose for individual to receive services

+from St. Margaret's Mission.
+Staff

+member agreed that individual served

+has a person-centered plan that is

+reflective of their personal needs and

+preference.

+Parents of individual served indicated N/A

+individual has all the privacy they desire

+at this setting.
+Individual has own

+apartment that is attached to their

+private residence.
+Individual has own

+bedroom bathroom kitchenette, and

+laundry facility.
+Parents indicated since

+individual is non verbal member does not

+use the phone.
+There is a lock on the

+door, but parents mentioned individual is

+not able to lock due to her physical

+disability.
+All knock on individuals door

+before entering individuals private area.

+Parents feel this setting is physically

+Parents teel this setting is physically